- Shopping Tools

 Together, LLS, Subaru and our retailers will spread hope, love, and warmth to cancer patients through small gestures of hope.
 LLS and Subaru will donate over 38,000 blankets and messages of hope, written by Subaru customers, to patients across the country, and donate arts & crafts kits to children battling cancer.

-When kids with life-threatening medical conditions are granted their one true wish, they get the strength to keep fighting.
-Their families come together.
+When kids with life-threatening medical conditions are granted their one true wish, it renews their energy and strength to keep fighting.
+Their families and entire communities come together.
 And lives get better for everyone involved.
 Through Make-A-Wish, Share the Love has granted the wishes of more than 1,500 children with critical illnesses.

 The Alzheimer's Association leads the global research effort to end Alzheimer's disease while providing education and support to the millions who face dementia every day.